 Let’s face it, Piping Plovers nest in very busy, recreationally attractive, sandy beaches of the Atlantic coast.
 Here, they contend with many types of disturbance: development of the shoreline, beachgoers with unleashed dogs, roving 4-wheel drive vehicles, Fourth of July fireworks, litter that attracts predators, and more.
 The ultimate nesting success of Piping Plover along Rhode Island beaches and along the Atlantic coast from New Brunswick to North Carolina depends on the year to year dedication of thousands of individuals and the cooperation of numerous governments and organizations.
 And our Sakonnet area is no exception to this.
 As in past seasons, volunteers assisted staff with installation and removal of symbolic fencing and exclosure wire, monitored plover nests, removed litter from the beaches, and staffed the Benjamin Family Environmental Center at Goosewing Beach to help educate the public.
 Over the season, a whopping 1,114 volunteer hours were recorded.
 This year, Piping Plovers also benefited from the extra protection of off-duty police officers, who patrolled the beaches to enforce the “no dogs” policy.

-So how did the plovers do in 2013?
+So how did the plovers do in 2014?
 In order to have an overall sustaining population (according to the USFWS recovery plan), Piping Plovers must average 1.5 chicks fledged per pair for 5 consecutive years as measured for the entire Atlantic coast population.
 With that benchmark in mind, our Sakonnet area birds were successful.
-This year, 20 nesting pairs fledged a total of 40 chicks, for an overall average of 2 chicks per pair.
-As it happened, all 40 chicks were fledged from the Rhode Island beaches(15 pairs), with 3 of the 5 Westport pairs losing all of their 12 chicks to undetermined causes, and the other 2 pair having abandoned their nests.
+This year, 7 pairs of piping plovers nested at Goosewing and fledged 17 chicks, for an overall average of 2.4 chicks per pair.

 By this time of year, in early November, the annual migration of Piping Plovers along the northern Atlantic coast is winding down, with just a few stragglers lingering on.
 The rest are foraging along more southerly beaches and mudflats from the Carolinas to the Bahamas.
 Here they contend with similar issues faced in their breeding range, and depend in large part on the concern and dedication of the people that have witnessed the plight of this shorebird, that have come “face to face” with a species struggling against the odds, have the vision to plan ahead, do the science, gather strength of community support, and implement ongoing measures that make a difference.
 This is a commitment that the Conservancy stands behind.